 Anushka Wijesinha was formerly a Research Economist at the IPS, Acting Head of the Industry, Competitiveness and Regulatory Policy Unit, and Editor of 'Talking Economics'.
 He is an Asia Development Fellow (2013) and a World Economic Forum Global Shaper - Colombo Hub.
 His research and policy advisory aims to influence policies that drive innovation and also policies for inclusive private sector development and SME growth.

-Anarakalee is a Research Assistant attached to the Poverty and Social Welfare unit.
+Anarakalee was a Research Assistant attached to the Poverty and Social Welfare unit.
 Her research interests include Poverty and Development Policy, with a focus on Public-Private Partnerships (PPP), Information and Communications Technology (ICT) and Gender Policy.
 She holds a BA (cum laude) in International Affairs and Economics with a certificate in Development Studies from Mount Holyoke College, USA.
 Talk with Anarkalee - firstname.lastname@example.org.

 Prof. Ajith De Alwis is a Lecturer at the Department of Chemical and Process Engineering, University of Moratuwa and was formerly the head of SLINTEC.
 He holds a B.Sc.
 Eng. from the University of Moratuwa and PhD from University of Cambridge.
 He is a columnist for the DailyFT (http://www.ft.lk/tag/ajith-de-alwis/)